fafalone/WinDevLib/README.md

 The best example of this is many APIs, like file APIs, where in traditional VB declarations, you see 'As Any' and in tbShellLib you see e.g. `SECURITY_ATTRIBUTES` or `OVERLAPPED`.
 These are the correct the definitions, but VB6 had no facility to specify 'NULL', which is what they usually would be set to as optional arguments.
 So the VB6 way was a workaround, where you could pass ByVal 0.

 twinBASIC has direct support for passing a null pointer instead of a UDT.
 You can pass `vbNullPtr` to these arguments where previously you would have used ByVal 0 on an `As Any` argument that you've found is now a UDT.
+You can also pass a non-null pointer; simply pass a `LongPtr` *without* `ByVal` (for now, twinBASIC will be changing this to require `ByVal` as that makes it far more clear you intend this kind of substitution and doesn't imply you're passing ByRef LongPtr).

 Example: